ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ### Next Steps

-Now that you have installed the requirements for the Sample Application, you can now begin developing new features or fixing bugs within the application!
+Now that you have installed the requirements for the Sample Application, you can begin developing new features or fixing bugs within the application!

 Refer to the [Design](#Design) section for more information about the overall architecture of the application.